artsy/artsy-backbone-mixins/README.md

 ### groupByAlpha

 Sorts a collection groupped alphabetically based on the `alphaSortKey` function on the model.
+If there is no `alphaSortKey` function on the model it will default to `@get 'sortable_id'`.

 Sample output: